|Overall Rating||Loved it!|

 Bindings: Burton Genesis, Burton Malavita, Union Contact Pro, Union Atlas, Union Contact (Favorite binding was the Contact Pro)

 Set Up: Centered 22.5-23″ wide 15 -15

 Approximate Weight: Felt medium to bordering on being light.

 Flex: The Capita Ultrafear felt truly soft and playful.
 It’s super easy to butter and just play around.
-At first it takes a little getting use to because you could not be use to the super easy butterability and just butter right onto your ass.
+At first, it takes a little getting used to because you could not be used to the super easy butterability and just butter right onto your ass.
 It makes you look very good with little effort.
 Very playful and fun.
 One thing that I found interesting is that Capita gave it a 5.5 flex rating higher than the Capita Horrorscope.
 On snow it felt like the Ultrafear was just as soft and easy to butter than the Horrorscope.
 Wood isn’t super consistent so it’s hard to be certain but the Capita Scott Stevens flexed almost the same as the Ultrafear too and they have almost the same flex rating on Capita too.

 On Snow Feel: Love the stability between the feet and it’s got a very easy playful feel.
 The Capita Ultrafear is super easy to one foot.
 It’s got a jib board feel but it also didn’t feel bad riding around the mountain at slower speeds or hitting kickers in the park.
 I liked it’s super soft playful feel.
 I didn’t want to be in a hurry on the mountain but I mainly wanted to take this straight to the park.

 Edge Hold: Nothing great here but there was enough to grip most of the snow I experienced.
 There were some firmer areas in shady spots and such and it felt like it was just barely holding on.